Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 - Failing to make a claim decision within a reasonable amount of time

-- Failing to relate relevant policy and benefit information to the claimant (or person filing the claim), etc.
+- Failing to relate relevant policy, medical and benefit information to the claimant (or person filing the claim), etc.

-- ERISA appeals and litigation related to the denial of Hartford group long-term disability benefits
+- ERISA appeals and litigation related to the denial of Hartford group long-term employee disability benefits

 - A lawsuit related to the improper, wrongful or bad faith denial of individual disability benefits by Hartford

 Contact DarrasLaw today for immediate assistance with your Hartford insurance disability case.
-We help disabled individuals from all across the country who need help after The Hartford Insurance wrongfully withholds, denies or terminates coverage.
+We help disabled individuals from all across the country who need help after The Hartford Insurance wrongfully withholds, denies, delays or terminates coverage.

 Applying for Short-Term or Long-Term Disability Benefits from The Hartford